Why Early Conviction is the Most Impactful Stage in African VC

 • Inspiring the Next Wave: Every successful founder story, especially those that started from humble beginnings, inspires countless others to take the entrepreneurial leap.

-• Attracting Follow-On Capital: A healthy pipeline of high-quality, de-risked pre-seed companies attracts later-stage local and international investors, deepening the capital pool for everyone.
+• Attracting Follow-On Capital: A healthy pipeline of high-quality, de-risked early-stage companies attracts later-stage local and international investors, deepening the capital pool for everyone.

-By focusing on the pre-seed stage, we are not just picking winners; we are actively cultivating the garden from which future unicorns will grow.
+By focusing on building conviction early, we are not just picking winners; we are actively cultivating the garden from which future unicorns will grow.
 It is patient, long-term work that is essential for the sustainable development of Africa’s technology ecosystem.

 Conclusion: The Foundation of Innovation

-Pre-seed investing in Africa is the ultimate high-conviction, high-impact endeavor.
+Building conviction in Africa's early-stage is the ultimate high-impact endeavor.
 It requires a deep understanding of local context, a willingness to bet on people before profits are proven, and a commitment to building for the long term.
-At Luma Ventures, we are proud to be the first check for Africa's most ambitious founders.
+At Luma Ventures, we are proud to be a long-term partner for Africa's most ambitious founders.
 We believe that by empowering innovation at its earliest stage, we are not just funding companies—we are fueling the future of the continent.